firstdraft/appdev-lessons/lessons/rps-rcav.md

 ```
 {: mark_lines="23-26"}

-Now we can pretend we are a user and again refresh **http://[YOUR APP DOMAIN]/paper**.
+Now we can pretend we are a user and again refresh **/paper**.
 And we'll get a new error message that tells us we are missing the view template:

 ![](/assets/rps-rcav/err-missing-view-template.png)